mahavirj/esp-liboqs/examples/signature_basic/README.md

 # ML-DSA Signature Basic Example

-This example demonstrates the basic usage of post-quantum signature algorithms using the esp-idf-liboqs component.
+This example demonstrates the basic usage of post-quantum signature algorithms using the esp-liboqs component.

 ## What This Example Does